 Gold Country Stage requires six vehicles during peak fixed-route service, and preferably four vehicles as back-ups to allow for scheduled maintenance and unscheduled repairs.
 As identified in Table 27, five of the ten Gold Country Stage vehicles are expiring in 2015, four more are expiring in 2016, and one vehicle does not expire until 2022.
 Using Proposition 1B Public Transportation Modernization, Improvement, and Service Enhancement Account Program (PTMISEA) funds, eight vehicles are currently on order, and two more will be purchased next year (this funding source sunsets in 2016-17).
 The new vehicles will therefore have a suggested life span which extends through the TDP time frame.
-However, because of the steep topography of Western Nevada County, and the narrow, short city blocks in the historic towns which require short stops, wear-and-tear on vehicles is more practically five years, which would indicate the vehicles will need replacing at the end of the TDP planning period as well (2020 and 2021).
+However, because of the steep topography of Western Nevada County, and the narrow, short city blocks in the historic towns which require short stops, wear-and-tear on vehicles is much higher than for most transit programs.
+As such, the life span of the vehicles is more practically five years, which would indicate the vehicles will need replacing at the end of the TDP planning period as well (2020 and 2021).

-One issue Gold Country Stage has had to face is that all of the vehicles are on the same lifecycle, requiring a very large capital outlay at one time for vehicle replacements.
+One issue Gold Country Stage has had to face is that all of the vehicles are on the same life-cycle, requiring a very large capital outlay at one time for vehicle replacements.
 In an effort to have vehicles last as long as possible, each vehicle is rotated out of service regularly to spread wear-and-tear evenly.
 To break the cycle of all-out replacement, several of the vehicles should be used more heavily and retired as soon as they wear out, saving several other vehicles to last longer.
 Over time, this could result in a more even replacement schedule, as suggested in Table 27.
 After the four vehicles leased to Gold Country Lift are replaced in 2018, this new strategy would result in a schedule wherein just two or three vehicles would need replacing each year from 2019 to 2023.